jianlihua123/DDNSA/README.md

 This code is for "Infrared and Visible Image Fusion Based on Deep Decompostion Network and Saliency Analysis (DDNSA)" published in TMM2021

 # Citations
-If you use this code, please cite the fllowing article.
+If you use this code, please cite the following article.

 @article{jian2022infrared,\
   title={Infrared and visible image fusion based on deep decomposition network and saliency analysis},\